SabyasachiH/bigdatabase/README.md

 # Credits

-Thanks to Andrew Rothstein for the great work at (https://github.com/andrewrothstein/ansible-anaconda)
+Thanks to Andrew Rothstein for the great work at:
+(https://github.com/andrewrothstein/ansible-anaconda)

-Thanks to Martin Robson and xiaomei-data for great work at (https://github.com/martinprobson/vagrant-hadoop-hive-spark) (https://github.com/xiaomei-data/ansible-hadoop-spark)
+Thanks to Martin Robson and Xiaomei-data for great work at:
+(https://github.com/martinprobson/vagrant-hadoop-hive-spark)
+(https://github.com/xiaomei-data/ansible-hadoop-spark)